This post may contain affiliate links. Please read my disclosure policy.

 - Stir in cooked pasta and spinach.
 Cover and cook an additional 10 minutes!

 Store your lasagna soup for 3-5 days in a container in the refrigerator.

 While it’s best eaten the night of, but also great the next few days!
 Just add more broth and spices as needed when reheating as the noodles will soak up the broth.

 - 1 pound ground beef or ground turkey

-- 4 cups chicken broth or vegetable broth, more as needed
+- 4 cups chicken broth or vegetable broth more as needed, see note

 - 1 teaspoon Italian seasoning

-- Add in turkey and sausage, and cook until no pink remains, about 5-6 minutes.
+- Add in turkey or beef and sausage, and cook until no pink remains, about 5-8 minutes.

 - Add in tomatoes, broth, spices, and fresh basil.
 Bring to a boil then reduce heat and let simmer for 10 minutes.

-- Right before done, add in spinach, if adding, and let wilt, for 30 seconds max.
+- Right before done, add in spinach, if adding, and let wilt, for 15-30 seconds.
 Taste and adjust spices as desired (especially if you add more broth!)

-- Serve hot with basil and optional cheese for garnish, as desired!
+- Serve hot with basil and optional cheeses for garnish, as desired!